Jerusalem Institute of Justice

-The Jerusalem Institute of Justice (JIJ) (מכון ירושלים לצדק) is a nonprofit human rights organization operating in Israel.
+The Jerusalem Institute of Justice (JIJ) (מכון ירושלים לצדק) is a non-profit human rights organization operating in Israel.
 JIJ pursues justice on behalf of survivors of terrorism, human trafficking, and discrimination; and upholds the legitimate standing of Israel within the community of nations.

 History

 JIJ was founded in 2004 by Calev Myers, an Israeli civil rights lawyer.
 Early in its history, JIJ focused on advocating for religious minorities.
 More recently, JIJ has drawn attention for its advocacy on behalf of the victims of the October 7 attacks.

 Areas of operation

 International advocacy

 JIJ leverage their Special Consultative Status at the United Nations (both in Geneva and New York) to defend the legitimate standing of Israel within the community of nations and stand against the normalization of antisemitic hatred and atrocity denial.
 Through research, legal advocacy, and reporting, JIJ documents human rights violations, represents survivors, and pursues accountability through legal channels.

 JIJ has historically sought to advocate on behalf of both Israelis and Palestinians in regard to civil rights.